 Measures included in the survey were user behavior and engagement (both passive consumption and active participation), which included liking, disliking, commenting, sharing, uploading, viewing, and reading comments.
-Users motivations to participate included information seeking, information giving, self-status seeking, social interaction, having a relaxing environment, the personal characteristics of the YouTube user from a sample population, the frequency of YouTube use, and how it was used.
+Users’ motivations to participate included information seeking, information giving, self-status seeking, social interaction, having a relaxing environment, the personal characteristics of the YouTube user from a sample population, the frequency of YouTube use, and how it was used.

 Data Collection Procedure

 Data was collected using online surveys that employed the “Uses and Gratifications” (U&G) Framework, which is seen as the strength of the study as U&G Framework is an established framework for media research that examines the psychological needs and gratifications of individuals.
-This means the established uses of U&G Framework are in line with the study’s measures, making its data a reliable way to examine the study’s proposals and supports the accuracy of the results.
+This means the established uses of the U&G Framework are in line with the study’s measures, making its data a reliable way to examine the study’s proposals and support the accuracy of the results.
 Moreover, the online surveys were distributed to the students via email.